tanish197/Nodejs_todo/README.md

     • sudo apt install npm
     • sudo npm install
     • node app.js
-    // Add 8000 to inbound commection:
+    // Add 8000 to inbound connection:
     Type: Custom TCP
     port no:  8000
     Source: IPv4 ( because  other can access to this IP address)